rancher/docs/content/rancher/v2.x/en/cis-scans/_index.md

 1. In the **Cluster Explorer,** go to the top-left dropdown menu and click **CIS Benchmark.**
 1. Click **Profiles.**
 1. From here, you can create a profile in multiple ways.
 To make a new profile, click **Create** and fill out the form in the UI.
-To make a new profile based on an existing profile, go to the existing profile, click the three vertical dots, and click **Clone as YAML.**  If you are filling out the form, add the tests to skip using the tests IDs, using the relevant CIS Benchmark as a reference.
+To make a new profile based on an existing profile, go to the existing profile, click the three vertical dots, and click **Clone as YAML.**  If you are filling out the form, add the tests to skip using the test IDs, using the relevant CIS Benchmark as a reference.
 If you are creating the new test profile as YAML, you will add the IDs of the tests to skip in the `skipTests` directive.
 You will also give the profile a name:

     ```yaml
     apiVersion: cis.cattle.io/v1